Screen Cartoonist's Guild

-Screen Cartoonist's Guild (SCG) was an American labor union formed in 1938 in Los Angeles, California.
+The Screen Cartoonist's Guild (SCG) was an American labor union formed in 1938 in Los Angeles, California.
 The SCG was formed in the aftermath of protests at Van Beuren Studios and Fleischer Studios, and represented workers and resolved issues at major American animation studios such as Walt Disney Productions.

 Prehistory

 The onset of the Great Depression in 1929 as well as bank holidays enacted by Franklin D. Roosevelt in 1933 made it impossible for Wall Street investors to supply the major Hollywood film studios with the cash flow they needed.
 Studio executives cut salaries for their employees but took no cuts for themselves, leading to a mass spree of unionization in Hollywood.
 The executives retaliated by firing union members and picketers at a steady rate.

-In Hollywood, animators were originally unionized under the International Alliance of Theatrical Stage Employees in 1914.
-Noticing that there was not a union to solely represent animators, Bill Nolan unsuccessfully tried to form such a union in 1925, and a group formed by Grim Natwick, Shamus Culhane, and Al Eugster in 1932 was disbanded after executives began to threaten its employees and many members lost their jobs.
+In Hollywood, animators were originally unionized under the International Alliance of Theatrical Stage Employees, which was founded in 1914.
+Noticing that there was not a union to solely represent animators, Bill Nolan unsuccessfully tried to form such a union in 1925 named "Associated Animators" and a group formed by Grim Natwick, Shamus Culhane, and Al Eugster in 1932 was disbanded after executives began to threaten its employees and many members lost their jobs.

 In New York City, where studio unions were generally better off, Bill Littlejohn, along with Hicks Lokey, John McManus, and Jim Tyer, formed the Unemployed Artists Association, which became the Commercial Artists and Designers Union (CADU) due to Roosevelt's policies, and later the Animated Motion Picture Worker's Union (AMPWU).
 These two unions were the most immediately approached in New York when employees were mistreated.

+In 1933, the Van Beuren studio's animation director, Harry Bailey, also tried to organize a union within the studio.
+Bailey had been influenced by the socialist ideas of cartoonist Otto Soglow, with whom he had collaborated to produce two pilot episodes of an animated series adapting his comic strips for the screen, entitled “A Dizzy Day” and “AM to PM”.
+What's more, Bailey and his fellow animators were fed up with Van Beuren forcing them to work unpaid overtime to get the cartoons out on time.
+However, animator George Stallings, also a union member, reported his colleagues to Van Beuren, who decided to fire them all.

 Van Beuren protest

 In 1935, Van Beuren Studios fired Sadie Bodin, an inker and scene planner, for pro-union sentiment, though she argued the Wagner Act prevented them from doing so.
-Van Beuren ordered employees to take unpaid overtime or risk being fired, and supervisor Burt Gillett treated them very poorly, having fired Bodin to replace her with someone "whose attitude was better".
-Bodin and her husband responded by protesting, becoming the first people to picket an animation studio.
+Van Beuren ordered employees to take unpaid overtime or risk being fired, and supervisor Burt Gillett treated them very poorly, having fired Bodin to replace her with someone "whose attitude was better" Bodin and her husband responded by protesting, becoming the first people to picket an animation studio.
 Inspired by Bodin's protest, the AMPWU brought legal action against Van Beuren, but lost.
 Gillett subsequently fired union members and had them blacklisted so that they could never regain work.